Facts, Data, Basics

 - When possible, local produce is served along with daily fruit and vegetable choices.
 (And we cook from scratch when we can to minimize sugar, salt, and fat.)

 - Our staff and programs have won awards.
-In 2011, we were named a Trailblazer for our early commitment to local foods, and in 2015, our “Harvest of the Month” program received recognition.
+In 2011, we were named a Trailblazer for our early commitment to local foods, and in 2015, our “Harvest of the Month” program, offered through a partnership with City Schoolyard Garden, received recognition.
 (The program supplies fresh, local snacks monthly to our elementary students.)

 - School cafeterias have reduced solid waste by eliminating polystyrene foam food containers from daily use.

-- Walker Upper Elementary, Buford, Burnley-Moran, and CHS work with Black Bear Composting in running a composting program for scraps from school cafeterias.
+- We are beginning to rebuild our previously robust cafeteria composting program.
+Prior to an operating haitus of our composting partner, Walker Upper Elementary, Buford, Burnley-Moran, and CHS worked with Black Bear Composting in running a composting program for scraps from school cafeterias.
 Black Bear Composting picks up the bags of waste and returns three months later with compost that can be used to augment the school’s landscaping or schoolyard garden.
 In its initial stages, the Walker program converted 8.69 tons of would-be trash into garden gold.

 - All schools feature “sharing tables” to minimize waste for items such as unopened milk or untouched fruit.